arpithindukuri/arpithindukuri.github.io/about.md

 # About Me

 I am a second year software engineering student at the University of Calgary.
-I enjoy being a nerd, daydreaming about becoming a millionaire, and a good nights sleep (Doesn't happen very often, but I enjoy it).
+I enjoy being a nerd, daydreaming about becoming a millionaire, and a good nights sleep (doesn't happen very often, but I enjoy it).

 # About this Blog

 This blog is a space for me to share projects I'm working on, or something cool I've learned.
 This site will also double as my portfolio.
-In fact, considering I'm not a celebrity just yet, you probably got this link off my resume, in which case, welcome!
+In fact, considering I'm not a celebrity just yet, you probably got here through the link on my resume, in which case, welcome!
 I hope you like what you see here, and feedback will be much appreciated.
+As I get free time here and there, I will continue to update this site with more of my work.

 # About this Webpage